Gaganyaan-1: Pre-launch processing

 The Crew Module Propulsion System (CMPS), a bi-propellant Reaction Control System (RCS) enabling three-axis control, has been successfully incorporated into the crew module by the Liquid Propulsion Systems Centre (LPSC) on 21 January 2025.
 The crew module for Gaganyaan-1 has been shipped out.
 LPSC has also integrated the Crew Module Uprighting System (CMUS) supplied by Vikram Sarabhai Space Centre.
 CMPS is vital for descent and atmospheric entry.
 The CMPS has a propellant feed system with accompanying fluid control components, a pressurization system with high-pressure gas bottles, and 12 thrusters, each of which can produce 100N of force.
 Additional integration activities, such as avionics package assembly and electrical harnessing inspections, will be performed on the Gaganyaan-1 crew module at VSSC.
 For the last stage of Orbital Module integration, the crew module will be delivered to URSC.
+The Crew escape system was also integrated at SDSC and commenced vibration tests at the facility.

 On 5 May 2025, a set of parachutes designed by the Aerial Delivery Research and Development Establishment was shipped out.
 These parachutes are necessary for the safe return of the crew module.
 At the ISRO Satellite Integration and Testing Establishment, the ADRDE team will put the parachutes together with the crew module.
 Ten parachutes are included in the parachute setup, which is intended for consecutive deployment.
 The deployment of two apex cover separation parachutes initiates the recovery phase during flight.
 Followed by two drogue parachutes for stabilization, and to lower the crew module's velocity.
 When the drogue parachutes are released, three pilot chutes will be sent out to separate the three main parachutes.
 The purpose of the primary parachutes is to lower the crew module's speed to a safe landing level.
+The vehicle and the HLVM-3 was completely integrated and tested by mid-December 2025.

+On 10 April 2026, the Gaganyaan-1's crew module successfully underwent air drop test.
+As per ISRO officials the Indian Air Force’s Chinook helicopter dropped the crew module from an to an altitude of about 3 km off the Satish Dhawan Space Centre (SHAR) in the Bay of Bengal and released it over a designated drop zone in sea near the coast.

 Payloads

 As the Mission serves as a precursor, no astronaut will launch aboard the flight.
-Instead Scientific Instruments and the Vyommitra humanoid robot will launch aboard the flight.
+Instead, scientific instruments and the Vyommitra humanoid robot will launch aboard the flight.
+Integration of Vyommitra on the spacecraft began on 28 April 2026 with critical systems tests and installation.

 Scientists from the Tata Institute of Fundamental Research and researchers from the University of Agricultural Sciences, Dharwad in collaboration with IIST are planning to launch Fruit Flies (Drosophila melanogaster) on board the mission.